Goal Setting and Tracking for Golfers

 Why Mental Performance Goals Matter

 Goals are the foundation of mental training.
-Without clear objectives, it's easy to drift through practice and competition without intentional improvement.
-Research in sports psychology consistently shows that athletes who set specific goals perform better than those who simply "try their best."
+Without clear objectives, it's easy to drift through range sessions and rounds without intentional improvement.
+Research in sports psychology consistently shows that golfers (and athletes in general) who set specific goals perform better than those who simply "try their best."
 Here's why:

 Focus Your Mental Training Efforts